 Why Grow Your Own Food?

 Simply put, the less dependent you are on a system you don’t control, the more stable you are should trouble arise.
 Also, if you control your own food production, you manage exactly what goes into your food system.
 This, in turn may help you and your family’s long-term health.
 Producing your own food also adds an extra buffer to your preparedness plan.
-If disaster strikes the global food system or overpopulation takes its toll on food prices, you’ll have your own supply of food to fall back on.
+If disaster strikes the global food system or overpopulation takes its toll on food prices, you’ll have your own supply of food to fall back on, so maybe it could be a good idea to look into portable green houses for produce growing where ever you are.

 The Individual Effort